An Introduction to Biodiversity Net Gain

-- The biodiversity metric 3, developed by Natural England, is a new way for all those assessing a site (such as ecologists, developers or planners) to measure a piece of land's biodiversity value, and from there changes to its value.
-It measures criteria from species diversity to habitat quality.
+- The Biodiversity Metric 4.0 calculation tool developed by Natural England and published in March 2023 is the latest way for all those assessing a site (such as ecologists, developers or planners) to measure a piece of land's biodiversity value, and from there make changes to its value.
+It measures criteria from species diversity to habitat size and quality.

-- Enacted as part of the Environment Act 2021, the BNG scheme is currently in its 2-year transition phase.
-It'll likely be mandatory on all planning proposals across England by 2023.
+- Enacted as part of the Environment Act 2021, the BNG scheme is currently in its 2-year transition phase before it becomes a legal requirement with mandatory biodiversity considerations likely to be implemented on all planning proposals across England by November 2023.

-Biodiversity net gain is a government response to the increasing biodiversity loss occurring throughout the country, particularly as a result of development projects.
-Given that it's a significant buttress against climate change, loss of biodiversity is something to be avoided at all costs; indeed, it's vital that an increase in biodiversity be sought, in order to reverse the already precarious state of the natural environment.
-As a solution, the government, in the recent Environment Act, mandates that "habitats for wildlife must be left in a measurably better state than they were in before [a] development".
-This principle will be implemented so that developers are required to increase biodiversity by 10%, relative to pre-development levels.
-Through this, demand for housing developments and infrastructure projects can be met, whilst still having a positive impact on biodiversity.
+Biodiversity net gain is a government response to the increasing biodiversity loss occurring throughout the country, particularly as a result of infrastructure projects.
+Given that it's a significant buttress against climate change, loss of biodiversity is something to be avoided at all costs; indeed, it's vital that an increase in biodiversity and the recovery of nature is sought, in order to reverse the already precarious state of the natural environment, with hopes the current loss of biodiversity through development will be stopped.
+As a solution to the biodiversity puzzle, the government, in the recent Environment Act that gives and overview of biodiversity goals for the country, mandating that "natural habitats for wildlife must be left in a measurably better state than they were in pre-development".
+This principle will be implemented so that all major applications are required to increase biodiversity by 10%, relative to pre - development levels..
+Through this, commercial and residential development targets can still be met, whilst still having a positive impact on biodiversity with a gain approach.

 In practice, this is a complex piece of legislation, with a potentially complex implementation.
 Our Addland Guide will take you through everything you need to know, from top-level principles to more practical information on timing and payments.